Policy

 - support the student’s connection to school, including developing and maintaining social networks.

-Schools should refer to Chapter 4 of the Guidance tab for further information on supporting students with long term special education and other support needs.
+- Chapter 4 for students with long term special education needs.

 Communication, physical activity and camps